 With practice, you can extend meditation and mindful movement sessions, but if you're just getting started, it's better to incorporate mindful moments into your everyday activity, Nasti suggested.

-"What colour is the sky today?" she suggested asking.
+"What color is the sky today?" she suggested asking.
 "Do the trees have buds?
-Just being intentionally present and noticing your surroundings 'counts' as mindfulness, and if you're walking, that can be a form of mindful movement".
+Just being intentionally present and noticing your surroundings 'counts' as mindfulness, and if you're walking, that can be a form of mindful movement."

 4.Most of all, be patient.

-Most likely, you'll begin to see the benefits of meditation sooner than you might think, but bear in mind that they may be subtle at first, Nasti said.
+Most likely, you'll begin to see the benefits of meditation sooner than you might think, but keep in mind that they may be subtle at first, Nasti said.

 Words by Elizabeth Millard